drak3hft7/Subscan4/README.md

 Once the search is finished, the result is compared and saved in a single file called all_live_subdomains-DOMAIN.txt.

 ## Setup:
+This setup script will install Golang, Subfinder, Assetfinder, Amass and httpx on your vps.
 ```bash
 cd /tmp && git clone https://github.com/drak3hft7/Subscan4
 sudo ./setup.sh